aldochristiaan/salad/docs/How-to.md

-# How To Salad
+# 🥗 How To Salad

-### Salad library
+## 📦 Salad Library Setup

-Add salad library to your project's root folder.
+Add the Salad library to your project's root folder.

+1. Create a `libs/` directory.
-Create `libs` directory and add this to your `build.gradle` file:
+2. Add the following to your `build.gradle` file:

 ```
 sourceCompatibility = JavaVersion.VERSION_11